There’s a lot of buzz surrounding omnichannel retailing and WHY retailers should do it, but the HOW of it all isn’t always clear.

 UK fashion retailer Oasis has an ecommerce site, a mobile app, and several brick-and-mortar locations and it does a pretty good job in fusing those channels to give people a great shopping experience.

 Oasis arms its in-store associates with iPads to give shoppers on-the-spot information on product availability.
 This also allows the staff to ring up customers from anywhere in the shop.
-And if an item isn’t in-stock, the staff can use their iPads to place online orders for the customer.
+And if an item isn’t in-stock, the staff can use their iPads to place ecommerce orders for the customer.

 A similar service is made available for online shoppers.
 If an item is sold out online, customers can use Oasis’ “Seek & Send” service where the retailer searches its stores for the product and ships it to the shopper.
 Once the item is located, Oasis will send an email to notify shoppers and let them track their goods.